 - Avoid Malware - Play online games only when you have effective security software and your computer's firewall is activated.

-- Verify License - Play only with authorized and license versions of games which you have purchased from the reputable sellers.
+- Verify License - Play only with authorized and licensed versions of games that you have purchased from reputable sellers.